All Episodes

 What is redistribution of wealth going to do for productivity?

-A little bit, five percent in this state to from the top one percent.
+We're talking about redistributing wealth a little bit, 5% in this state from the top 1%.

 They're bold.

-This is exactly this this is Obamaism.
+This is exactly, this is Obamaism.

 That is precisely what's headed your way.

-We should get paid for life, and we should make the rich pay for uh union workers to get paid for life even when they're not working.
+We should get paid for life, and we should make the rich pay for union workers to get paid for life even when they're not working.

 I know it's astounding.

-It's as it's astounding.
+It's astounding.

-You know what I listen to all of this.
+I listen to all of this.

 I listen to Obama talking about budgets, and I listen to him talking about his budget cuts.

-And you let me give you an analogy.
+And let me give you an analogy.

 I've only lost one pound.